-- 1 Enter the car and fasten the seat belts. - 2 Apply the parking brake or the brake pedal to hold the car (or the car will start moving when the gear selector is moved). - 3 Select position P or N. (Engine cannot be started in any other position). - 4 Start the engine by turning the ignition key. - 5 Select the desired gear. - 6 Release the brake and accelerate.
+- 1 Fasten the seat belts. - 2 Apply the parking brake or the brake pedal to hold the car (to prevent the car from moving when the gear selector is moved). - 3 Select position P or N. (Engine cannot be started in any other position). - 4 Start the engine by turning the ignition key. - 5 Select the desired gear. - 6 Release the brake and accelerate.